itsmepgk/Weather-App/README.md

 1. Download the python file or clone the github repository or copy the code onto a python file
 2. Open the terminal/cmd prompt in the folder which contains the python file
-3. for Windows and Linus run the following command - *python Weather.py* for MacOS run the following command - *python3 Weather.py*
+3. For Windows and Linus, run the following command - *python Weather.py* and for MacOS, run the following command - *python3 Weather.py*